 Alongside the Print Queue, you will also find a redesigned Print dialog that matches the design of Windows 11.
 Also, the updated experience now discovers local network printers automatically.
 If you choose a new printer, it will be installed without going into Settings.

-9. Live Captions
+9. New Live Captions feature

 Live Captions is a new accessibility feature on Windows 11 22H2, allowing anyone to better understand audio by viewing captions of spoken content.
 Captions are automatically generated on-device from any content with audio.
 The live captions can appear at the top or bottom of the screen or in a floating window.